 The Robert Burns statue is located near where Henry Johnson Blvd. passes through Washington Park and crosses Hudson Ave.
 Please bring your own chairs or blankets to sit on.

-Each year student poets at Albany High School are encouraged to submit their poems to the Tom Nattell Peace Poetry Prize, a fund managed by the Community Foundation of the Capital Region, & established to honor the memory of Tom, the founder of Poets in the Park & life-long Albany poets & social justice activist.
+Each year student poets at Albany High School are encouraged to submit their poems to the Tom Nattell Peace Poetry Prize, a fund managed by the Community Foundation of the Capital Region, and established to honor the memory of Tom, the founder of Poets in the Park and life-long Albany poet and social justice activist.
 This year’s winners are Myanoe Aung & Jamiah Williams; all poets who entered the contest have been invited to read.

 Greg Wilder (also known by the stage name Slay! the Dragon) is an award-winning writer, full-time student, and spoken word performer, currently residing in Schenectady, N.Y.
 After a long, downhill battle with alcohol and drug addiction, Greg entered treatment in June of 2017 and rediscovered the therapeutic potential of art and writing.
 Today, with over 4 years clean, Greg shares this healing power of poetry and art with others suffering from addictions and mental health disorders.
 Greg received an A.S. in Human Services from SUNY Schenectady in May of 2020 and is currently enrolled in the Honors English Program at the University of Albany.

-Gretchen Primack is the author of , republished by Lantern Books in March 2021, which explores the dynamic between humans and (other) animals; (Willow Books 2019), set in a maximum-security men’s prison; and (Mayapple Press).
+Gretchen Primack is the author of Kind, republished by Lantern Books in March 2021, which explores the dynamic between humans and (other) animals; Visiting Days (Willow Books 2019), set in a maximum-security men’s prison; and Doris’s Red Spaces (Mayapple Press).
 Her poems have appeared in many journals and anthologies.
 Primack has administrated and taught with education programs in prison and jail for many years and moonlights at an indie bookstore in Woodstock, NY.
-She co-wrote, with Jenny Brown, (Penguin Avery).
+She co-wrote, with Jenny Brown, The Lucky Ones: My Passionate Fight for Farm Animals (Penguin Avery).
 Her website is www.gretchenprimack.com.